 and they did.
 They saw they were in a place of compromise.

 So did Israel’s King.
 Enthusiastically, the scripture says as soon as he saw them, the King asked Elisha, “Should I kill them?”
 “Should I kill them?”

 and Elisha said No. Prepare a feast.

 Can we consider that for just a moment?
 I’m often told, “Katie, it is your delivery” and honestly, it usually is.
-My friends are smiling while I speak lightly here because this may be graphic tee for me at some point, but bear with me while I shift gears for a second- please be sure in this particular instance:
+My friends are smiling while I speak lightly here, but bear with me while I shift gears for a second- please be sure in this particular instance:

 My tone is tight, my delivery here is with intent, and if you are not uncomfortable after reading this, be confident that you read it wrong and then read it again:

 You cannot be overjoyed when anyone’s vulnerabilities are exposed.